Skip to main content

 Calcium Homeostasis Axis PTH, Calcitonin, Vitamin D Dietary calcium, Vitamin D intake, sun exposure Tightly regulates serum calcium, drawing from bone if intake is inadequate.

 Ultimately, skeletal density is an integrated outcome of these competing and cooperating signals.
-A lifestyle that includes mindful nutrition, strategic stress modulation, and restorative sleep provides the with the inputs required to maintain a state of anabolic preference, thereby preserving the structural integrity and resilience of the skeletal framework over a lifetime.
+A lifestyle that includes mindful nutrition, strategic stress modulation, and restorative sleep provides the neuroendocrine system with the inputs required to maintain a state of anabolic preference, thereby preserving the structural integrity and resilience of the skeletal framework over a lifetime.

 1. Nutrient Sensing The endocrine system constantly monitors levels of glucose, amino acids, and fatty acids.
 A diet lacking in protein or overall energy can down-regulate the Growth Hormone/IGF-1 axis, a primary driver of bone and tissue anabolism.